symfony/symfony-docs/book/forms.rst

   form widget for the given field (e.g. ``dueDate``) inside, by default, a ``div`` element;

-* ``form_rest(form)`` - Renders any fields that have not yet been rendered.
-  It's usually a good idea to place a call to this helper at the bottom of each form (in case you forgot to output a field or don't want to bother manually rendering hidden fields).
-This helper is also useful for taking advantage of the automatic :ref:`CSRF Protection<forms-csrf>`.
+* ``form_end()`` - Renders the end tag of the form and any fields that have not yet been rendered.
+This is useful for rendering hidden fields and taking advantage of the automatic :ref:`CSRF Protection<forms-csrf>`.

 The majority of the work is done by the ``form_row`` helper, which renders